bbrzycki/setigen/docs/source/getting_started.rst

                       ascending=True)

 Assuming you have access to a data array, with corresponding resolution information, you can can also initialize a frame as follows.
-Just make sure that your data is already arranged in order of increasing frequency; setting the :code:`ascending` parameter will only affect the frequency values that are mapped to the provided data array.
+Just make sure that your data is already arranged in the desired frequency order; setting the :code:`ascending` parameter will only affect the frequency values that are mapped to the provided data array.

 .. code-block:: python